UnimibFisicaLaboratori/UnimibFisicaLabStatPythonWebBook/_sources/lectures/Lecture_05/classes_lambda.md

   * All these components need to be **encased in a structure**, which is called ```class```
-  * The following example shows a **simple implementation of a class** that may be used to handle numerical fractions (of integers) as high-level objecs:
+  * The following example shows a **simple implementation of a class** that may be used to handle numerical fractions (of integers) as high-level objects:
     ```py
     from math import gcd
     class Fraction :